canonical/subiquity/doc/tutorial/providing-autoinstall.rst

 The autoinstall configuration is provided via cloud-init configuration, which is almost endlessly flexible.
 In most scenarios the easiest way will be to provide user data via the :external+cloud-init:ref:`datasource_nocloud` data source.

 When providing autoinstall via cloud-init, the autoinstall configuration is provided as :external+cloud-init:ref:`user_data_formats-cloud_config`.
-This means it requires a :code:`#cloud-config` header.
-The autoinstall directives are placed under a top level :code:`autoinstall:` key:
+This means the file requires a :code:`#cloud-config` header and the autoinstall directives are placed under a top level :code:`autoinstall:` key:

 .. code-block:: yaml